cjones402/ECE-4180-Final-Project/README.md

 ```

 If the distance is less than 200 mm, you set the motor speed to 0 and not allow forward movement.
 The user can then turn the dumptruck left or right, or move backwards to then move forward again.

+### Putting it All Together

+After connecting the battery packs and all the devices together, the dumptruck is ready to work together.
+In the "main.cpp" file in this repository, the source code for the bot is available to look at.

+// VIDEO LINK GOES HERE

+Overall, this project was a fun experience and very challenging to fix design issues and debug some errors, but it came out well.